microsoft/FluidFramework/packages/runtime/container-runtime-definitions/api-report/container-runtime-definitions.api.md

 import { IClientDetails } from '@fluidframework/protocol-definitions';
 import { IContainerRuntimeBase } from '@fluidframework/runtime-definitions';
 import { IContainerRuntimeBaseEvents } from '@fluidframework/runtime-definitions';
+import { IDataStore } from '@fluidframework/runtime-definitions';
 import { IDeltaManager } from '@fluidframework/container-definitions';
 import { IDocumentMessage } from '@fluidframework/protocol-definitions';
 import { IDocumentStorageService } from '@fluidframework/driver-definitions';
 import { IEventProvider } from '@fluidframework/core-interfaces';
+import { IFluidDataStoreChannel } from '@fluidframework/runtime-definitions';
 import { IFluidDataStoreContextDetached } from '@fluidframework/runtime-definitions';
 import { IFluidHandle } from '@fluidframework/core-interfaces';
 import { IFluidHandleContext } from '@fluidframework/core-interfaces';